evanatyourservice/distributed_kron/README.md

 For advanced usage, see the `kron_example.py` file.

-The main thing to note is that your workflow should include passing params sharding into kron through `params_sharding`, which will be used for internal sharding constraints.
-Also, it is best to explicitly set preconditioner sharding using `preconditioner_sharding` (see hyperparameters section below).
+The main thing to note is that your workflow should include passing params partition specs into kron through `params_partition_specs`, which will be used for internal sharding constraints.
+Also, it is best to explicitly set preconditioner partition specs using `preconditioner_partition_spec` (see hyperparameters section below).

+#### `get_opt_state_partition_specs`:

 If you need it, there is an optimizer state partition specs helper function `get_opt_state_partition_specs`: